injil-kz/beacon/Readme.md

 # Beacon Package

-The Beacon package is a Flutter plugin that provides functionalities for beacon detection and interaction.
-This package includes a core beacon package and a Dio adapter for network requests.
+The Beacon package is a Flutter plugin that provides functionalities loggin HTTP Calls

 ## Features